avoutic/web-framework/docs/middlewares.md

 ### ErrorRedirectMiddleware

 - **Purpose**: Handles errors and exceptions by redirecting to appropriate error pages or handling exceptions gracefully.

+### AuthenticationMiddleware

+- **Purpose**: Determines if there is an authenticated user and adds the info the the request attributes.

 ### TransactionMiddleware